victorcouste/zeppelin-spark-cassandra-demo/README.md

 <img src="https://raw.githubusercontent.com/victorcouste/zeppelin-spark-cassandra-demo/master/images/demo_note.png" width="400" height="700" />

+8. Notes on paragrahs

-Note that for the paragraph 3, just after, you will have to restart the Spark interpreter.
+In the paragraph 3, just after running it, you will have to restart the Spark interpreter.
 Then the error message must disappear if you re-run the paragraph 3.

 <img src="https://raw.githubusercontent.com/victorcouste/zeppelin-spark-cassandra-demo/master/images/spark-csv-package_1.png" width="300" height="100" />
 <img src="https://raw.githubusercontent.com/victorcouste/zeppelin-spark-cassandra-demo/master/images/restart_interpreter.png" width="300" height="100" />
 <img src="https://raw.githubusercontent.com/victorcouste/zeppelin-spark-cassandra-demo/master/images/spark-csv-package_2.png" width="300" height="100" />

+In the last paragraph 17, you can finally create a dashboard that can be embedded in a Website iFrame.
+Click on “Link this paragraph” and you will get in a new window the URL of the dashboard.